 In the special programme for students with mild and moderate mental disabilities and in the adapted programme for students with physical disabilities, there are guardians-carer or assistants for a group of students with physical disabilities.

-Progression of students
+Progression of pupils

 Students in the adapted basic school education programme of equal standard of knowledge progress to a higher grade in the same way as their peers in a mainstream basic school.
 As a rule, students of grades 1 to 6 advance; students advance to grade 8 and 9 if they receive positive final marks in all subjects at the end of the school year.